flamendless/log.lua/README.md

 # log.lua
 A tiny logging module for Lua.
 WITH ADDED SUPPORT FOR LOVE AND VIM USERS!

+## Difference with the original repo (rxi's)

+* Setup for vim users to correctly display color
+* Save output file to appdata (when the game is released) instead of in the project folder

 ## SETUP

 Here's a simple setup